aeternity/aeternity/docs/hyperchains.md

 Secret Key in hex  ade11d353b3b02f9602aa7073683a1c2b2a5d95c73b99d8fc40eafa82b02e957df8a07444f1195795a2f92915e655696a3a6a330015c58673ae9f73a1abff374
 ```

-Note the public and private keys of the account, it will be used below.
+Note the public and private keys of the account, it will be used below in CLI commands and node configuration.

 #### Create a Pinner Account